sap218/jabberwocky/docs/README.md

 It facilitates logical relationships between classes and allows us to standardise the formalised vocabulary within this domain.
 The metadata contained within an ontology is valuable for research having shown to address the challenge presented by unstructured text.

-Unstructured text can be processed, mined, and empowered by NLP tools, yet majority of tools aren't designed to consider ontologies.
+Unstructured text can be processed, mined, and empowered by NLP tools, yet majority of tools are not designed to consider ontologies.

 Jabberwocky allows users to easily manipulate ontologies with extraction and enhancements for conducting NLP tasks.
 Here provides an explanation - with a working example - for the Jabberwocky toolkit.